PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Methodology

 All the experiments conducted in \sect{sect:motivation} and \sect{sect:proposed} (with the exception of \fig{fig:thread_contention}(b), based on simulator~\cite{upimulator}, due to the lack of profiling tools) were conducted on a real UPMEM-PIM system.
 This system includes an Intel Xeon Gold 5222 CPU as the host processor, equipped with two channels of DDR4-3200 and four channels of DDR-2400-based UPMEM-PIM DIMMs, containing a total of 512 PIM cores.

 \textbf{Evaluation using cycle-level simulation.} We use the open-source UPMEM-PIM cycle-level simulator, uPIMulator~\cite{upimulator}, for all our evaluation in \sect{sect:evaluation} that compare the performance of straw-man PIM buddy allocator, \pimmallocSW, and \pimmallocHW.
-For \pimmallocHW, we faithfully model the behavior of the buddy cache, the support for ISA extensions, and their HW/SW interface inside uPIMulator. \tab{tab:simulator_configuration} summarizes the key parameters of the PIM core architecture and \pimmalloc.
+For \pimmallocHW, we faithfully model the behavior of the buddy cache, the support for ISA extensions, and their HW/SW interface inside uPIMulator.
+We adopt the default simulation configuration provided by uPIMulator~\cite{upimulator} and configure \pimmalloc as follows: a 32 MB heap size; allocation size classes defined by powers of two (with a minimum of 16 B and a maximum of 2 KB, total of 8 size classes); a buddy cache size of 64 B; and a buddy cache access latency of 1 PIM core cycle.

 \textbf{Microbenchmark.} In \sect{sect:eval_6_1}, we evaluate PIM-malloc's standalone performance by comparing the average latency of the straw-man PIM buddy allocator, \pimmallocSW, and \pimmallocHW.
-Our microbenchmark performs a series of \texttt{pimMalloc()} calls to measure latency while varying the number of threads and allocation sizes.
+Our microbenchmark performs a series of \texttt{pimMalloc()} calls to measure latency while varying the number of threads, allocation size, etc.